 - 6. Collecting from the family; - a.
 Any security deposit required under the lease. - b.
 The tenant contribution (the part of rent to owner not covered by the housing assistance payment). - c.
 Any charges for unit damage by the family. - 7.
 Entering into a lease/HUD required tenancy addendum and enforcing tenant obligations under the lease; - 8.
 Including in the lease a clause that provides that engaging in drug-related criminal activity on or near the premises by the tenant, household member, guest, or any other person under the tenant's control is grounds for the owner to terminate tenancy.
 In addition, the lease must also provide that the owner may evict a family if the owner determines that a household member is illegally using a drug or when the owner determines that a pattern of illegal use of a drug interferes with the health, safety or right to peaceful enjoyment of the premises by other residents.
 An incident(s) of actual or threatened domestic violence, dating violence, or stalking do not qualify as serious or repeated violations of the lease by the victim or threatened victim of that violence, and shall not be considered "good cause" for terminating the assistance, tenancy or occupancy rights of the victim of such violence. - 9.
 Paying for utilities and services (unless paid by the family under the lease); - 10.
-Providing evidence of ownership/residency to RAP upon request.; and - 11.
+Providing evidence of ownership/residency to RAP upon request; and - 11.
 Retaining in confidence and not entering into any shared database, information provided by any tenants that they are victims of domestic violence, dating violence, or stalking.
-This information shall not be provided to any related entity except when the disclosure is: consented to by the individual in writing, required for use in eviction proceedings, or otherwise required by law. - C. For provisions on modifications to a dwelling unit occupied or to be occupied by a person with disabilities (see 24 CFR § 100.203). - D. The owner is responsible for notifying RAP ninety (90) days prior to any rent increase.
+This information shall not be to any related entity except when the disclosure is: consented to by the individual in writing, required for use in eviction proceedings, or otherwise required by law.